iturdikulov/notes/operating system.md

 ---
-title: "Operating system"
 date: 2023-04-02
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Operating system

 > Group of computer programs, including device drivers, kernels, and other
 > software that lets people interact with a computer.
 It manages computer